5 Questions You Need To Ask Your Commercial Janitorial Service Company

 You should also have a budget in mind and a target frequency for cleaning, which you can share and discuss with any potential janitorial service.

 If you’re concerned about eradicating germs or want to completely avoid bleach in your space, it’s important to express your preferred method of cleaning to a janitorial service.

-Perhaps most importantly, you need to identify what will make you feel comfortable trusting this service with maintaining your space?
+Perhaps most importantly, you need to identify what will make you feel comfortable trusting this service while maintaining your space.
 Search for reviews from prior clients to give yourself the peace of mind to feel confident in your janitorial service company.